lbowles/Python-UDP-Chat-Group/README.md

 # About

-Python chat appliction working the the UDP protocol.
+Python chat appliction working on the UDP protocol.

 ## Requirments